hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 #### Startup for New Networks

-At the start of a new network there will be a new pre-genesis phase to generate the key material for the genesis roster and then restart the network from round 0 with the new key material and ledger id.
+At the start of a new network there will be a new pre-genesis phase to generate the key material for the genesis roster and then restart the network adding the new key material and ledger id to the genesis state.

 The following startup sequence on new networks is modified from existing practices.